dennisreimann/website/src/articles/2016-12-30-phoenix-deployment-gatling-ubuntu-digital-ocean.md

   # This has to be enabled to support hot upgrades.
   set include_erts: true
   # ...
-  set output_dir: "rel/myapp"
 end
 ```

-Being curious about the reasoning for that setting [I opened an issue](https://github.com/hashrocket/gatling/issues/29).

 ### Preparing the app